enjalot/blockbuilder/README.md

 git clone https://github.com/enjalot/building-blocks.git
 cd building-blocks/
 npm install
-# run webpack to build the js & css bundles (this process watches for any changes to any client-side files and repacks them during development so there might not be any apparent progress in the terminal)
+# Built JS / CSS are not included.
+Run webpack to build the js & css bundles (this process watches for any changes to any client-side files and repacks them during development so there might not be any apparent progress in the terminal)
 npm run local
 # building-blocks expects something in the secrets.json file, so the last step is: (to place replace this with your credentials, see Registering Github Credentials below)
 cp secrets.json-example secrets.json